Flexible floaters align with the direction of wave propagation: Experiments

 In Fig.~\ref{FIG4_ExpData_Temporal}(a), we see that the strip rapidly acquires a nearly constant drift velocity $\dot{\xb}_c$ once the waves are established, approximately 5~s after the start of the wavemaker, but it significantly decelerates after $t \simeq 45$~s.
 This slower drift is likely due to the gradual development of a streaming flow, originating from the diffusion of vorticity produced in the oscillating boundary layers into the bulk~\cite{longuet1953mass,van_den_bremer_experimental_2019}.
 The resulting correction to the mean flow, which occurs typically after 45~s in our experiments, limits the duration of each run.
 In the following, the drift velocity is computed in this first time interval, where it is approximately constant.
-In the example shown in Fig.~\ref{FIG4_ExpData_Temporal}(a), we obtain $\dot{\xb}_c \approx 1.3 \pm 0.2$~cm~s$^{-1}$, a value close to the expected Stokes drift of a point particle, $c \epsilon^2 \approx 1.5$~cm~s$^{-1}$ (with $c = \omega/k$ the phase velocity).
-This small discrepancy can be explained by the influence of the return flow, unavoidably present in a tank of finite depth: Mass conservation requires a zero flow rate through any vertical cross section, implying that a negative flow takes place to balance the positive Stokes drift~\cite{van_den_bremer_stokes_2018}.
-With the assumption of a homogeneous return flow, we expect a correction of the order of $c\epsilon^2/(2kH \tanh{kH})$, resulting in a $10$ to $20\%$ reduction in the net Eulerian surface velocity, close to what we observe experimentally.
+In the example shown in Fig.~\ref{FIG4_ExpData_Temporal}(a), we obtain $\dot{\xb}_c \approx 1.3 \pm 0.2$~cm~s$^{-1}$, a value close to the expected Stokes drift of a point particle, $c \epsilon^2 \approx 1.5$~cm~s$^{-1}$, with $c = \omega/k$ the phase velocity (here $\dot{\xb}_c$ and $\dot{\psib}$, expressed in physical units, refer to the slow linear and angular drift velocities that superimpose to the rapid harmonic oscillations).
+This small discrepancy could be explained by the influence of the return flow, unavoidably present in a tank of finite depth: Mass conservation requires a zero flow rate through any vertical cross section, implying that a negative flow takes place to balance the positive Stokes drift~\cite{longuet1953mass,van_den_bremer_stokes_2018,Xiao_McAllister_Adcock_van_den_Bremer_2025}.
+With the assumption of a homogeneous return flow, we expect a correction of $c\epsilon^2/(2kH \tanh{kH})$, resulting in a $10$ to $20\%$ reduction in the net Eulerian surface velocity.
+This is close to what we observe experimentally but may also be a coincidence: Eulerian return flows can become very complex and even time-dependent in closed wave-tanks.